Advising Frequently Asked Questions

 This is possible only because Global Knowledge and US Diversity are corequirements and, as shown on your degree audit, do not need credit hours to be fulfilled.

+Concentrations are specifically defined patterns of required and elective courses that all relate to the concentration topic.
 Computer science majors who have passed CSC 116, CSC 216, CSC 217, CSC 226, and are enrolled in CSC 230 and CSC 316 may apply for any concentration listed here.
 Submitted forms will be reviewed after the CODA decisions for each cycle are completed.

-Pre-requisite means the class must be taken before.
+A pre-requisite means the class must be taken before.

 Example 1: CSC 326.